 How Do You Build Accountability And Predictability?

 Trust is created in our relationship as we come to know our partners, and they become more predictable to us.
 Predictability comes with feeling secure and more responsible for our lives.
-It is knowing that our behavior and actions are consistent.
+It’s knowing that our behavior and actions are consistent.

 Addiction causes havoc; our behaviors become erratic, and our trust in each other plummets.
-So, it is especially important to create a routine that brings back predictability in our relationship in early recovery.
+So, it’s especially important to create a routine that brings back predictability in our relationship in early recovery.

 By structuring our time, we form new habits and commit to them, increasing predictability in the relationship.
-For example, if you signed up for a 4 PM yoga class for the weekends, your partner knows where you are and what you will be doing at 4 PM every weekend.
+For example, if you signed up for a 4 PM yoga class every Wednesday, your partner knows where you are and what you will be doing at 4 PM every Wednesday.